 'accumulating with profits' Refers to a with profits policy that has a notional fund to which bonuses are added.
 'Actuarial Advice' Advice provided by the Actuary responsible for advising the Directors on discretionary or technical aspects of the management of the with profits business.
 Under current regulatory rules this is the With Profits Actuary or the Head of Actuarial Function.
 'Additional Accounts' The estates of each of the businesses transferred into the fund .
-A separate account is maintained for each of the estates of RA IB , UF IB and UF OB in accordance with the UAG Scheme of Transfer . 'aggregate asset shares' This term refers to the total sum of all asset shares for a particular fund or class of business. 'asset share(s)' The share in the assets of a with profits fund that a with profits policy is deemed to have.
+A separate account is maintained for each of the estates of RA IB , UF IB and UF OB in accordance with the UAG Scheme of Transfer . ʻadditional regular bonus' This term refers to a regular bonus addition over and above the normal regular bonus in any year. 'aggregate asset shares' This term refers to the total sum of all asset shares for a particular fund or class of business. 'asset share(s)' The share in the assets of a with profits fund that a with profits policy is deemed to have.
 The asset share is calculated by accumulating the premiums paid less all applicable expenses and charges with the investment return credited to with profits business over the lifetime of the policy.
 Where the general term asset share is used it means bare asset share or enhanced asset share according to the context. 'bare asset shares' Asset shares with no enhancements.
-'Bright Grey' A division of Royal London , manufacturing and distributing protection products under the brand name Bright Grey .
 'Capital Management Committee' A committee put in place by Royal London to manage the processes required to ensure that Royal London 's capital position is both maintained within its target range and is sufficient to enable fulfilment of stated core strategic objectives as determined by the Directors from time to time or such replacement committee as may carry out the same function.
-'CIS' Co-operative Insurance Society Limited

-'CL' Canterbury Life Assurance Company Limited Closed Funds See 'The Closed Funds' below. 'conventional' Refers to a with profits policy that has a guaranteed amount of cash or pension to which bonuses are added.
+'Capital Resources' The name given to the Estate in Regulatory Returns.
+'CIS' Co-operative Insurance Society Limited 'CL' Canterbury Life Assurance Company Limited Closed Funds See 'The Closed Funds' below. 'conventional' Refers to a with profits policy that has a guaranteed amount of cash or pension to which bonuses are added.
 'Directors' The Directors of The Royal London Mutual Insurance Society Limited from time to time.
 For practical purposes the Directors may agree to delegate certain decisions to a sub-set of their number. 'enhanced asset shares' Asset shares with either temporary or permanent enhancements. 'estate' or 'Estate' General term used to describe the excess of the assets realistically required to meet the current expectations of policyholders and to settle other liabilities relating to each class of business to which it relates.
 The RL Estate may be used to provide support to sub funds where necessary and where allowable under the terms of relevant schemes of transfer.
 It is also used to fund new business. 'excess surplus' A measure of surplus defined and calculated as set out in the PRA 's and FCA 's handbooks. 'fair', 'fairly', 'fairness' References to and use of the concept of fair, fairness or treating policyholders fairly in this document relates to the obligation created by Principle 6 of the Regulator 's Principles for Businesses to, amongst other things, treat customers fairly.
-'FCA' Financial Conduct Authority 'fund' Refers to the RL Main Fund ʻIB' Industrial Branch Business.
+'FCA' Financial Conduct Authority 'fund' Refers to the RL Main Fund

+Industrial Branch Business.